-It can sound counterintuitive but it’s something that I see all the time: an individual becomes obsessive with “healthy eating” and finds themselves binge eating.
-Notice the term obsessive, this is what makes it problematic.
+It can sound counterintuitive but it’s something that is more common than most people believe: an individual becomes obsessive with “healthy eating” and finds themselves binge eating.
+Notice the term obsessive, this is when it becomes problematic.
 The thinking around healthy eating becomes dogmatic with little to no flexibility.

 [Note: You’ll notice I put “healthy eating” in quotes because the term is relative and everyone thinks of something different when they hear “healthy eating”.
-Also, if it’s leading to binge eating and involves restricting foods, it’s not truly healthy for your body or mind.]
+Also, if it’s leading to binge eating and involves restricting foods, guilt, shame and impacts your mental health, it’s not truly healthy for your body or mind.]

 Let’s break it down.